tubearchivist/browser-extension/README.md

 ![popup screenshot](assets/screenshot.png?raw=true "Tube Archivist Companion Popup")

-A browser extension to directly add videos from YouTube to Tube Archivist.
+A browser extension to bridge YouTube with your Tube Archivist service.

 ## Install
 - Firefox: The addon is available on the [Extension store](https://addons.mozilla.org/addon/tubearchivist-companion/).